 'Using Archives for Historical Research on the EU' - N. Piers Ludlow (London School of Economics and Political Science)

-Find out more about how archival work could aid your research on contemporary Europe (NB: if you jump ahead, the audio may take some moments to load):
+Find out more about how archival work could aid your research on contemporary Europe:

 This talk was recorded at the 'Europe in the Archives, Europe in the Future' conference (Florence, 12 October 2017).
 Download audio to listen later.

 Previous Scholarship Winners